lucidobservor/floramancer-modpack/README.md

 - **World Gen**
     - The default world type uses Quark's realistic terrain generation, combined with Traverse for some additional interesting biomes.
+    - Worley's Caves makes for some new and interesting underground exploration.
     - Recurrent Complex is used to add some structures to the world.
 If you go exploring, you might be able to find creeper spawners in the overworld, which should help with powering your entropinnyums, and enderman spawners in The End, which can save you time spent AFK waiting for natural Endermen to spawn.
 Neither are required for